ottozumkeller/QR-Code-Reader/README.md

     </p>
 </details>

+## Roadmap
+- Version 1.0.3

+  > Figure out the best way to detect the successful exit of SnippingTool in Windows 11 23H2 (currently buggy?)

+- Version 1.0.4+

+  > Improve WiFi-QR-code support (map Authentication mode and Encryption type correctly)

+  > Add settings page for keyboard shortcut, etc.

+  > Rewrite scripts in C# with WinUI3

 ## Notes

 \* Links with an asterisk have been shortend with [tinyurl.com](https://tinyurl.com/app) for greater convenience, because Github doesn't allow "ms-settings://" links ☹️.